-The Board is apprised of the Group's going concern status at the interim and full year Board meetings, and monitors the solvency and liquidity of the company on a regular basis.
+The Board is apprised of the Group's going concern status at the interim and full year Board meetings, and monitors the solvency and liquidity of the Group on a regular basis.

-The Group Integrated Assurance Policy, approved by the Board, which also covers risk management, has been implemented.
-The Board has delegated to the risk management committee the responsibility to review in detail the risk management systems applied across the Group, to consider the reports of management regarding impending risks and mitigation measures, and to report back to the Board on its findings and recommendations.
+The Group Integrated Assurance Policy, approved by the Board, which covers risk management is in place.
+The Board has delegated to the risk management committee the responsibility to review in detail the risk management systems applied across the Group, to consider the reports of executive management regarding impending risks and mitigation measures, and to report back to the Board on its findings and recommendations.
 Summary risk reports are also presented to the Board with the findings and recommendations of the risk management committee.

-The Board is responsible for determining the Group level of risk tolerance by considering and approving the Group risk tolerance matrix against which all business risks are measured.
+The Board is responsible for determining the level of Group risk tolerance and appetite by considering and approving the Group risk tolerance matrix against which all business risks are measured.